MagnusHaughey/liverMitoDNAPipeline/README.md

 bash ./compare_replicates.sh [path]
 ```

-where {path} is the file path to the directory containing "...summary.dat" files.
+where [path] is the file path to the directory containing "...summary.dat" files.

 4. compile\_all\_plots.py; to produce a .tex file with a page for each patient+sample containing output deepSNV scatter plot for both replicate, and the replicate comparison figure produced with the SNV\_checkReplicates.py script.
 Requires directory containing the deepSNV scatter plots for each patient+sample (files ending in "...scatterPlot.pdf").
 This should be the same directory as that containing the "...\_replicate\_frequencies.png" files.